Should you adjust your estimated tax payment if business is suddenly more or less than usual?

 To avoid either a penalty from the IRS or overpaying the IRS interest-free, consider increasing or decreasing the amount of your remaining estimated payments.

 Keep reading for more information regarding your estimated tax payments.
 Or, submit an article of your own and scroll down to read the bookkeeping articles submitted by other visitors to Bookkeeping-Basics.net.
 Or, click one of the links below to read a different bookkeeping article.

-The "basic" rules governing estimated tax payments are not always synonymous with "straightforward" rules:
+The "basic" rules governing estimated tax vouchers are not always synonymous with "straightforward" rules:

 For calendar-year corporations, estimated tax installments are due on April 15, June 15, September 15, and December 15.
 If any due date falls on a Saturday, Sunday or legal holiday, the payment is due on the first following business day.
 To avoid a penalty, each installment must equal at least 25 percent of the lesser of:

 100 percent of the tax shown on the current year's tax return (or of the actual tax, if no return is filed), or 100 percent of the income tax shown on the corporation's return for the preceding tax year, provided a positive tax liability was shown and the preceding tax year consisted of 12 months.

 A lower installment amount may be paid if it is shown that use of an annualized income method, or for corporations with seasonal incomes, an adjusted seasonal method, would result in a lower required installment payment.

 For individuals (including self employed sole proprietors and partners), similar rules apply, with due dates on April 15, June 15, September 15, and January 15.